 While business workloads are increasingly being moved to the cloud, certain situations — such as regulatory hurdles, security concerns, reliance on legacy applications, or abnormal datasets or workflows — have been encumbrances to migrating entire organizations to public cloud providers.

-The solution is the hybrid cloud model, which leverages the advantages of public cloud providers (rapid resource provisioning and usage-based billing), while retaining the speed and reliability of private cloud solutions, and making organizations more capable of avoiding vendor lock-in.
+The solution is the hybrid cloud model, which leverages the advantages of public cloud providers, such as rapid resource provisioning and usage-based billing, while retaining the speed and reliability of private cloud solutions and making organizations more capable of avoiding vendor lock-in.

 What is hybrid cloud?

 Hybrid cloud is the combination of compute and storage products from public cloud providers and private, on-premises hardware.
 Public cloud service providers offer the ability to instantly provision compute and storage resources on demand, without the extensive upfront costs and time needed to build an on-premise solution.
 The private cloud component delivers information quickly, and it does not rely on internet connectivity to operate.

 Public and private environments operate effectively independently of each other, communicating over an encrypted connection, either through the public internet or a private dedicated link.
 The way in which public cloud services and private cloud operations are utilized depends on organizational needs and priorities.

 By leveraging the benefits of both public and private clouds, hybrid cloud delivers a balanced solution for organizations that look to harness swift resource provisioning, usage-based billing and the reliability of private cloud solutions.